Three core principles/values for stakeholder Engagement

 As with the kick-off meeting, the questions received at this event or otherwise have been answered by the Scenario Building Team and published as part of the Final Storyline Report.
 This stakeholder engagement has continued since completion of the Storyline Report.

 In May 2021, ENTSOG and ENTSO-E hosted a dedicated workshop on extra-EU supply potentials, with the goal of sharing their own assumptions and receiving stakeholder feedback.
-After the publication of the Draft Scenario Report, stakeholders will once again be offered to the opportunity to share their views, both in written form (via a six-week public consultation) and via a public workshop.
+After the publication of the Draft Scenario Report, stakeholders were once again offered the opportunity to share their views, both in written form (via a six-week public consultation) and via a public workshop.

 Input on key parameters